mmshooreshi/izipizi/README.md

 ## 📖 Usage

-- Bookmark the current directory with a memorable alias:
+- Bookmark[d] the current directory with a memorable alias:
   ```sh
   bm proj
   ```

-- Navigate to a bookmarked directory:
+- Navigate to a bookmarke:D directory:
   ```sh
   g proj
   ```

-- List all bookmarks with their paths and notes:
+- List all bookmark[d]s with their paths and notes:
   ```sh
   bl
   ```

-- Add a note to a bookmark:
+- Add a note to a bookmark[d]:
   ```sh
   bn proj "Main project directory"
   ```